Parametric Level-sets Enhanced To Improve Reconstruction (PaLEnTIR): Parametric Level-sets Enhanced To Improve Reconstruction

 When $\beta$ and $\gamma$ are nonzero, the $\Gamma_{new}$ curve becomes elliptical.
-To understand the role of each parameter in defining the geometry of the ellipse we start by viewing $\Rmb$ as the Cholesky factor of the symmetric positive definite (SPD) matrix $\Amb = \Rmb^T\Rmb$ which we call the \textit{Stretch and Slide Matrix}.
+To understand the role of each parameter in defining the geometry of the ellipse, we start by viewing $\Rmb$ as the Cholesky factor of the symmetric positive definite (SPD) matrix $\Amb = \Rmb^T\Rmb$, which we call the \textit{Stretch and Slide Matrix}.
 This matrix includes two types of parameters which are estimated by the \palentir{} reconstruction: the \textit{stretching} parameter $\beta$ and the \textit{sliding} parameter $\gamma$.
 In Figure \ref{fig:clevel_ellipse_a}, the impact of the \textit{stretching} parameter $\beta$ is shown.
-With $\gamma = 0$, nonzero values of $\beta$ produce ellipses with principle axes in the cardinal directions.
-We visualize the impact of increasing $\beta$ as someone holding the the circle (assuming $\beta = 0 $ initially) at two opposing points touching either of the cardinal axes (points shown with green dots in Figure \ref{fig:clevel_ellipse_a}), and stretching in the direction of green dashed arrows shown in Figure \ref{fig:clevel_ellipse_a}.
-We call this shape transformation ``stretching,'' and hence $\beta$ as the \textit{stretching} parameter.
-Similarly, as shown in Figure \ref{fig:clevel_ellipse_b} $\gamma$ is the \textit{sliding} parameter because increasing $\gamma$ horizontally ``slides'' the maximum and the minimum points of the ellipse on the vertical axes as shown in with red dashed arrows.
-Due to the fact that the determinant of $\Amb$ is 1, these two shape transformations do not change the area of the ellipse.
+With $\gamma = 0$, nonzero values of $\beta$ produce ellipses with principle axes in the $x$ and $y$ directions.
+We visualize the impact of increasing $\beta$ as someone holding the circle (assuming $\beta = 0 $ initially) at two opposite points touching the $x$ and $y$ axes (points shown with green dots in Figure \ref{fig:clevel_ellipse_a}), and stretching in the direction of green dashed arrows.
+We call this shape transformation ``stretching,'' and hence $\beta$ the \textit{stretching} parameter.
+Similarly, as shown in Figure \ref{fig:clevel_ellipse_b}, $\gamma$ is the \textit{sliding} parameter, because increasing $\gamma$ horizontally ``slides'' the maximum and the minimum points of the ellipse along the vertical axes, as shown in with red dashed arrows.
+Since the determinant of $\Amb$ is $\mu^2$, these two shape transformations do not change the area of the ellipse.
 The area depends on the constants $\mu$, $c$, and the parameter $\alpha$.
-In summary, with $c$ and $\mu$ fixed, $\alpha$ controls the total area by homogeneously expanding the shape, $\beta$ controls the upper and lower tangent lines by stretching the ellipse, and $\gamma$ slides the tangent points of the ellipse over the tangent lines.
+In summary, with $c$ and $\mu$ fixed, $\alpha$ controls the total area by homogeneously expanding the shape, $\beta$ controls the upper and lower tangent lines by stretching the ellipse, and $\gamma$ slides the tangent points of the ellipse along the tangent lines.